Petr Bystron: Controversy

-On 28 March 2024, Czech website Deník N and German newspaper Der Spiegel reported that Czech Security Information Service suspects that Bystron was also one of the recipients of funds from the pro-Russian Internet network "Voice of Europe" financed by the oligarch Viktor Medvedchuk.
+On 28 March 2024, Czech website Deník N and German newspaper Der Spiegel reported that the Czech Security Information Service (BIS) suspected that Bystron was also one of the recipients of funds from the pro-Russian Internet network "Voice of Europe" financed by the oligarch Viktor Medvedchuk.

-In April 2024 the Munich Public Prosecutor's Office initiated preliminary investigations because of possible bribery of elected officials.
+In April 2024, the Munich Public Prosecutor's Office initiated preliminary investigations because of possible bribery of elected officials.
 According to Die Zeit, the Public Prosecutor's Office suspected that 20,000 euros were handed over at a meeting between Bystron and employees of Russian propaganda in Prague.
 On 3 April, AfD leaders Alice Weidel and Tino Chrupalla demanded a written explanation from Bystron for the allegations made against him.
 Maximilian Krah, another top AfD candidate for the European elections called for restraint in Bystron's election campaign.

-The Czech secret service (BIS) informed the Intelligence Committee of the Czech Parliament on 18 April.
+The BIS informed the Intelligence Committee of the Czech Parliament on 18 April.
 A Member of Parliament reported to Deník N about a wiretapped conversation between Bystron and the pro-Russian Ukrainian businessman Artem Marchevsky in Prague, during which the BIS bugged Marchevsky's car.
-At the meeting, money of 20,000 euros was handed over to Bystron.
+At the meeting, 20,000 euros was handed over to Bystron.
 On the tape, Bystron was reportedly heard counting the money.

 The Bundestag lifted his immunity as a member of parliament and the LKA Bavaria carried out searches.
 Supported by eleven public prosecutors and almost 70 police officers, Bystron's parliamentary office in Berlin as well as properties on Mallorca, in the districts of Munich, Erding and Deggendorf were searched.
 Third parties who are not accused are also searched.
 Data carriers were seized “which are now being evaluated with regard to incriminating or exculpatory evidence.”

 Bystron apparently left incriminating evidence with party friends.
 In the office of the employee of another AfD MP, the police found a roll container from Bystron containing documents proving payments to him.
 There they found also a list of gold bars and an exposé about a property in Brussels that cost around two million euros.
 The police also searched Katrin Ebner-Steiner and another AfD politician to find documents from Bystron.